Written by Andrew Hofmeyer

-“It was a moment where time stood still” says Lisa Hywood recalling her first encounter with a trafficked pangolin.
-“I received this foul smelling sack and inside was this heavy lump.
+“It was a moment where time stood still,” says Lisa Hywood recalling her first encounter with a trafficked pangolin.
+“I received this foul-smelling sack and inside was this heavy lump.
 When I opened it there was this one eye looking at me.
 It was the saddest most enduring eye that I have ever experienced.
-In that one look I felt that she understood me and I had no idea about her”.
+In that one look, I felt that she understood me and I had no idea about her”.

 This particular pangolin, a female who Lisa called Negomo, survived the early days of the Trust’s ignorance.
 Through working with her, Lisa realised that pangolins, like baby elephants, needed specialised one-on-one care and attention to successfully rehabilitate them and return them to the wild.
 “I would spend many many hours just foraging and walking and looking and watching and studying these animals to see if I could get an inner idea as to what we were missing, why were these animals so difficult to keep in captivity”.
 Lisa realised fairly quickly that their best chance of recovery and survival meant being in as natural an environment as possible.

-“A pangolin will forage from anywhere between 3 to 4 plus hours” she says “so it is quite a labour intensive job”.
+“A pangolin will forage from anywhere between 3 to 4 plus hours,” she says “so it is quite a labour-intensive job”.
 Rescued pangolins are often extremely compromised, suffering from stress, malnutrition and dehydration.
 The pangolin minder accompanies the pangolin into the bush so that they can forage without being disturbed.
 A relationship naturally develops between the minders and the pangolins.

 The Pangolin Men are employed by the Tikki Hywood Trust who screen and vet candidates.
 “It is a process that is fairly lengthy and stringent and we look for specific qualities in each individual”.
-Individuals are then trained in all things pangolin.
+Individuals have then trained in all things pangolin.
 Every day the pangolins are weighed, observations are recorded, the temperature, weather conditions and the movement of the pangolins.
 Lisa, resident zoologist Ellen Connelly and local and international vets are co-authoring papers about pangolins.
 The data collected is being used to make a real contribution to our knowledge and understanding of pangolin behaviour.